 You should continue to take all your usual medication as normal.
+If you are diabetic using insulin, please contact the Radiology department for advice.

 Pregnancy

 Patients are asked to contact the Radiology department if there is a possibility of being pregnant.
 There is no evidence that MRI is unsafe in pregnancy, but as a precaution, we do not perform MRI on pregnant ladies unless it is essential.